rithinch/jam-intelligent-agent-rover-simulation/README.md

 ## Problem Definition

-This paper presents a simulation of a simplified rover whose primary goal is to explore the rocks placed in a an two dimensional grid.
+This repo presents a simulation of a simplified rover whose primary goal is to explore the rocks placed in a an two dimensional grid.
 The rover has a number of capabilities i.e. moving around the area, analyzing a rock to check if it has traces of water and taking it back to the base if it does.
 The problem can be expressed as follows; given a m×n grid with total area α and r rocks placed in certain coordinates, we need to ensure the rover travels to the